Cassandra J. Cleghorn

 413-597-2455

-Stetson Hall Rm 506
+Sawyer Library Rm 506

 I began teaching at Williams in 1990, while I was completing my dissertation at Yale in American Studies.
 My PhD thesis, “Seeing Through Doing Good,” took as its point of entry the evident obsession of 19th-century U.S. writers with the limits of charity to make meaningful social change.
 At Yale, I gravitated to courses on social class, the history of photography, and the culture of consumption.
 This interdisciplinary program built on the work I did as an undergraduate at UC Santa Cruz, where I majored in Classics, graduating summa cum laude in Greek.